kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 information to express the idea and why it was not acceptable.
 -->

-### Increase the size limit on the ReservedFor field
+### Increase the size limit on the `status.reservedFor` field

-The simplest solution here would be to just increase the size limit on the `ReservedFor` field to a larger number.
-But having a large list of pod references is not a good way to handle it and could at least in theory run into the size limit of Kubernetes resources.
-Also, we would need to have some limit on the size, and whatever number we choose it might still be too small for the largest workloads.
+To allow more Pods to share a single claim, the simplest solution would be to increase the size limit on the `status.reservedFor` field.
+Having a large list of Pod references is not a good way to handle it and could at least in theory run into the size limit of Kubernetes resources.
+Also, we would need to have some limit on the size, and whatever number we choose might still be too small for the largest workloads.

-### Relax validation without API changes
+### Allow ResourceClaims to be reserved for any object

-The current proposal adds explicit support for non-pod references in the `ReservedFor` list by adding the new `spec.
-An alternative is to let the workload controller be responsible for not only removing the reference in the `ReservedFor` list when there are no longer any pods consuming the `ResourceClaim`, but also adding the reference after creating the `ResourceClaim`.
-This will require that the validation is relaxed to allow entries in the `ReservedFor` list without any allocation.
-This would also require that the Kubelet checks for non-Pod references in the `ReservedFor` list and skips the check before running pods if it finds any.
+[KEP-5194] originally described the addition of new `spec.reservedFor` and `status.reservedForAnyPod` fields for ResourceClaims, to enable references to arbitrary objects in `status.reservedFor`.
+This approach shifts the responsibility to remove non-Pod objects from the `status.reservedFor` list to each true workload controller supporting DRA.

-This isn't all that different than the proposed solution, but the solution described above was considered superior as it makes the new feature more explicit.
+With the addition of the Workload and PodGroup APIs, the ResourceClaim API no longer needs to be as flexible since true workloads can integrate with those common APIs.
+In order to integrate with this feature, true workload controllers create and delete PodGroup objects (which will also provide many additional features) and don't have to explicitly manage ResourceClaims.

 ## Infrastructure Needed (Optional)